redhat-developer/gitops-operator/docs/OpenShift GitOps Usage Guide.md

 Or you can manually remove the **.spec.sso** field from the Argo CD Instance.

 :warning: **`.spec.sso.image`, `.spec.sso.version`, `.spec.sso.resources` and `.spec.sso.verifyTLS` are Deprecated in OpenShift GitOps v1.6.0 and support will be removed in v1.10.0.
 Keycloak can be configured using `.spec.sso.keycloak`**.

+**Note: `.spec.sso.image`, `.spec.sso.version`, `.spec.sso.resources` and `.spec.sso.verifyTLS` fields were earlier scheduled for removal in OpenShift GitOps v1.9.0, but have been extended to v1.10.0.**

 ### **Skip the Keycloak Login page and display the OpenShift Login page.**